tarunramani12/tarunramani12/README.md

-## Hi there 👋 I am Tarun
+# Hi there 👋 I am Tarun

 🎥 Cinematographer | Media Engineer | Content Strategist

 📍 Based in Munich, Germany

 ## 👀 About Me

 🎥 With 12+ years of experience as a cinematographer and filmmaker, I craft compelling visual stories that captivate audiences.

-🎓 With an ongoing Master's in Media Engineering, I blend creative storytelling with technical expertise.
+📟 With an ongoing master's degree, I blend creative storytelling with technical expertise.

 ## 🔥 What I Do

-👔 Werkstudent at Sky Deutschland - Content supply-chain, metadata, media workflows, Telestream Vantage and emerging standards
+👔 Werkstudent at [Sky Deutschland](https://www.sky.de) - Content supply-chain, metadata, media workflows, Telestream Vantage and emerging standards

+🎓 Master's Research in Media Engineering - [Technische Universität Ilmenau](https://www.tu-ilmenau.de)

 🎬 Cinematography – Capturing stunning visuals, from narrative films to commercial content